restanrm/gans/README.md

 > sudo ./gans run -d data.json

 This deamon is now waiting for commands.
+It will read/write the infos it gathers/needs in the data.json file. (you can change this of course)

 Here is how to specify which ip to scan, open a new terminal and in the same directory :